SiestaCat/debian-dev-pc-bootstrap/README.md

 ## 2. Configure Sudo Access

 Add your user to the sudoers file to allow administrative commands without switching users.
-Open `/etc/sudoers` with your favorite editor (use `visudo` if possible) and add:
+Open `/etc/sudoers` with your favorite editor (using `visudo` is recommended) and add:

 ```text
 my_username ALL=(ALL:ALL) ALL